April 20, 2020

 Are You A Domain Buyer?
 Here’s How It Works

-The actual odds of you cashing in big amounts of money from your domain isn’t very high, and if you have no idea what you’re doing, then you might be wasting time and money.
-If you want to make it big, then you need a tried and true process to help guide you in the right direction.
+The actual odds of you cashing in big amounts of money from your domain aren’t high (unless you’re sitting on a desirable two- or three-letter domain name that isn’t currently in use).
+But if you have no idea what you’re doing, you might also be wasting time and money.

-Here are a couple tips to help you find a domain buyer and insert yourself into the domain buying and selling game the right way.
+If you want to make it big, you need a tried and true process to help guide you.
+This post covers our top tips to help you find a domain buyer or to be a domain buyer – and insert yourself into the domain buying and selling game the right way.

-Domain Buyer Tips You Need
+Domain Buyer Tips

 Do A Little Research – Get Focused

 The first thing we recommend is to do a little research before you get started.
 If you’re looking to buy a domain, start with what you already know.
 What are you already an expert in?
-Buying the right domain is much easier when you have a knowledge of the industry so that you choose something that will 1) actually sell, or 2) be a great domain for your business.

-Start your domain name search based on keywords related to the things you’re already familiar with.
+Start your domain name search based on keywords related to the things you’re familiar with.
 If you KNOW it’s going to be valuable, it will be much easier to sell.
 Check the strength of a keyword with tools like Google Trends or Keyword Planner or similar SEO tools.

 Know Your Audience

-If you understand your audience, then you’ll be able to really generate sales.
-If you’ve got a great domain, you can hold onto it for years and probably still make a decent profit.
-Maybe you’ve already monetized the domain and put in some great SEO efforts – things that can help make your domain worth a lot more to any potential domain buyer.
+Maybe you’ve already monetized the domain with an active website and put in some great SEO efforts – things that can help make your domain worth a lot more to a potential domain buyer.
 These types of well researched domains can end up paying for themselves.

 Evaluate Your Domain